 Laws that protect personal health information must contain mandatory provisions requiring the commissioner/ombudsman to conduct public education.
 Commissioners/ombudsmen must have staff trained to provide education to people about the rights and the remedies available to them under health information privacy legislation.
-For example, under PIPEDA, the federal Privacy Commissioner is required to "develop and conduct information programs to foster public understanding" and to promote recognition of the statute's purposes.
-Only the Saskatchewan statute contains a similar provision, but the language is permissive rather than mandatory.
-The provincial commissioners/ombudsmen should have the same responsibility regarding education as their federal counterpart.
-They should be required to develop education programs to inform the public about the existence of, and rights under, health information privacy legislation.
+For example, under PIPEDA, the federal Privacy Commissioner is required to "develop and conduct information programs to foster public understanding" and to promote recognition of the statute's purposes.347 Only the Saskatchewan statute contains a similar provision, but the language is permissive rather than mandatory.348 The provincial commissioners/ombudsmen should have the same responsibility regarding education as their federal counterpart.
+They should be required to develop education programs to inform the public about the existence of, and rights under, health information privacy legislation, the complaints process, and the remedies available for breaches of the legislation.
 Particular efforts should be made to target education to those for whom disclosure of personal health information may have particularly serious consequences, as is often the case for people living with HIV/AIDS and those segments of the population least likely to complain because of other systemic barriers.